-The recipients of securities in each of these transactions acquired the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were affixed to the securities issued in these transactions setting forth that the applicable securities have not been registered and reciting the applicable restrictions on transfer.
-All of the foregoing securities are deemed restricted securities for purposes of the Securities Act.
-There were no underwriters employed in connection with any of the transactions set forth in this Item 15.
+The recipients of securities in each of these transactions acquired the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were affixed to the securities issued in these transactions.
 Each of the recipients of securities in these transactions had adequate access, through employment, business or other relationships, to information about the Registrant.